Complete Guide to Boat Lily Care and Growth

 • roots filling the pot and pushing the plant upward

-• water behavior becoming odd because the soil has compacted
+• water behavior becoming odd because soil has compacted

-• yellowing at the center even after watering corrections
+• yellowing at the center despite watering corrections

-1. Water the day before so the root ball slides out more cleanly.
+1. Water the day before so the root ball slides out cleanly.

-2. Tip the pot and support the base of the clump rather than yanking on leaves.
+2. Tip the pot and support the base of the clump.

 3. Shake or tease away some of the old soil.